Updated February 8, 2019

-There are many bloggers who have seen amazing growth by contributing to group boards on Pinterest.
-(Ruth Soukup’s Elite Blog Academy is a great resource for in-depth training on this.)
 Find group boards that are a good fit, contact the owner (they are the first person listed in the group board’s members) and simply ask if you can join.
-Then be a useful participant.
+If you’re accepted, be a useful participant.

 4. Join (or start) a mastermind group

 I wrote a whole post about mastermind groups here.

 Join forces with other bloggers or publishers and come up with a creative way to drum up some buzz.

 YouTubers often collaborate with other YouTubers (collabs).
 Not only is a relationship built with the other YouTuber, the idea is to introduce your audiences to each other, thereby getting more subscribers.